Cross-Site Management Systems: 5 Key Questions for a Successful Setup

 13.9.2023

-1. How do I fully present my company in the management system?
+1. How do I represent my entire company in the system?

-3. How do global processes reach all locations?
+3. How do global processes reach every site?

-4. Does rights management make sense for local processes?
+4. Do I need rights management for local processes?

-5. What should the approval workflow look like?
+5. What does the approval workflow look like?

 Are you looking for the right wiki-based software for your management system?